 With chapter 9, Paul’s opening thoughts underscore his desire for ethnic Israel.
 Paul is not anti-semitic.

-Paul launches into defending the reliability of God’s word.
-For how can it be that if God had earlier adopted Israel to be his people and had given them the covenants and the Law, that at the time of Romans writing, they were largely excluded from God’s people?
+Paul launches into defending the reliability of God’s word because two ideas appear incompatible.
+One the one hand God had earlier adopted Israel to be his people and had given them the covenants and the Law.
+Yet if this is true, how can it be that when Paul was writing Romans, the Jews were largely excluded from God’s people?

 Paul points out that God identifies his people Israel, not based upon birth, but rather upon God’s prerogative to choose a people/seed based upon calling.
 For example, God only chose some of Abraham’s descendants to be the “seed.”
 Thus God’s people would be found in Isaac, not Ismael.
 Similarly, Israel would be found through Jacob, not Esau.
 Neither human effort nor morality played any role in how God selected who would serve as his people.

 It should be noted that although Paul cites examples involving individuals, the context reveals these merely serve to illustrate the principles by which God identified “the seed.”
 His focus is upon the shaping and use of a people, not individuals.
-Paul does not abandon his topic of how God can choose and use his people in order to claim that God elects individuals to salvation.
+Paul does not abandon his topic of how God can choose and use his people.

 For God to show such selectivity, in contrast to the earlier claim that God makes no distinctions, might seem to call into question God’s justice.
 Not at all, quips Paul.
 Scripture reveals that God is free to be merciful and compassionate upon whomever he desires.
 God can choose people to play whatever role he wants, as the example of Pharaoh illustrates.
 God’s will is in charge, not humanity.